Crans-Montana: Moretti lawyers condemn 'lies'

 Crans-Montana: Moretti lawyers condemn ‘lies’

-The lawyers for the managers of the Constellation bar which burnt to the ground in Crans-Montana, Switzerland, have denounced "lies" and leaks surrounding the ongoing investigation.
+The lawyers for the owners of the Le Constellation bar which burnt to the ground in Crans-Montana, Switzerland, have denounced "lies" and leaks surrounding the ongoing investigation.

 + Get the most important news from Switzerland in your inbox

-The New Year’s Eve fire claimed 40 lives and more than 100 injuries, many of them serious burns.
+The New Year’s Eve fire claimed 40 lives and injured 116 others, many of them serious burns.

 Legal representatives for the Moretti couple are calling on the Valais Public Prosecutor’s Office to resist the pressure created by numerous public comments.